Upward-Spiral-Science/claritycontrol/Draft/progress_report.md

 We changed the bin numbers in hopes of obtaining different results, but unfortunately while the data was indeed different, the data was bad in different ways.

 #### Testing Assumptions
+The assumptions we took for granted were also not necessarily requiring of deep analysis.
+Since there are 12 different graphs our study concluded that 12 clusters was the optimal number for example.

 #### Next Steps
 So far we have obtained a greater understanding of our task at hand.
 Because traditional statistical approaches are futile due to the small sample size, it is important to approach our problem from a more qualitative aspect.
 Thus we will focus on visualization comparisons, and analysis tools instead.
 Once more data is obtained, we can use the tools we have created to analyze and then create statistically significant data.